radish-es/casebook-property/content/cases/syliboy.md

   - treaty
   - terra-nullius
 links:
+  - url: content/statutes/wildlife.md
+    explanation: What is the relationship between the treaty rights of a Mi'kmaw hunter and provincial legislation that regulates hunting wildlife?
+Are treaty rights about "ownership" of wild animals or something different?
   - url: content/concepts/terra-nullius.md
     explanation: The idea that Anglo-Canadian law is paramount plays a key role in the Court's reasoning.
 How is this connected to the doctrine of terra nullius?
+  - url: content/concepts/netukulimk.md
+    explanation: Can you envision an alternative approach to resolving this case that refers to or relies on the concept of Netukulimk?
+How might this reasoning work?
 published: true
 ---